-lcon Item Description 1 Ventilation and cooling fan Allows the computer to stay cool.
-Do not cover or obstruct the openings.
-2 Battery reset pinhole Simulates removing and reinstalling the battery.
+lcon Item Description 1 Battery reset pinhole Simulates removing and reinstalling the battery.
 Insert a paperclip into the hole and press for four seconds.
+2 ■ Drain holes Liquid spilled on the keyboard can drain out of the holes in the underside of the housing.